afiodorov/afiodorov.github.io/_posts/2017-09-14-thoughts-on-the-hungry-brain.md

 This is another piece of evidence explaining why, empirically, Paleo diets seem to work better than low-fat diets.

 Food that is high in satiety index tends to be simple and not refined.
-Some beans, fish, some vegetables, a steak.
+Beans, fish, some vegetables, a steak.
 Complete opposite of french fries, Doritos, cookies, pizza.
 You know what I am talking about.

 Another way of decreasing a reward from food is to decrease variety.
 A practical tips for visiting buffets follows: a) avoid them b) if you find yourself in a buffet, choose 4 kinds of dishes that you will consume out of the selection and allow yourself to only eat these.
-Variety is just another way of making food more rewarding, thus almost impossible to stop overeating.
+Variety is just another way of making food more rewarding and almost impossible to stop gorging on.

-And yet another way of making the temptations easier to pass-by is a technique of visualising yourself in the future.
+And yet another way of making the temptations easier to pass by is a technique of visualising yourself in the future.
 This simple trick makes your present-you value your future-you more.